 ESPN+ covers all the most important devices – and we expect their device compatibility to continually expand as the service grows.

 ESPN+ costs just $4.99 per month.

-You can also get a slightly discounted package for $49.99 per year, saving you about $10 per year.
+You can also get a slightly discounted package for $49.99 for 12 months, saving you about $10 per year.

 There’s no contract or commitment, so you can cancel any time.
 You can easily cancel ESPN+ through your online account or by contacting support.

 While ESPN+ is meant mostly as a supplementary program to other sources of live sports, the service doesn’t actually require any other subscription.
 You don’t have to be a cable or streaming service subscriber in order to use ESPN+.
 All you need is an internet connection and your ESPN+ subscription.
 With that said, if you’re a sports fan you’ll probably want another way to watch sports online, as ESPN+ alone doesn’t provide enough coverage to satisfy most sports fans.

 ESPN Plus is meant to be used in addition to normal means to watch sports, like cable or satellite.
 But how does ESPN+ measure up for cord-cutters?

 If you’re expecting ESPN+ to be a complete way to watch sports online, think again.
 Coverage is definitely limited, and you won’t find many of the most popular sporting events on this service.

 Then again, if you just want access to a good selection of many different sports, and don’t want to spend a fortune, ESPN+ is great.

 For $5 a month, the value of this service really can’t be beat.
 It’s absolutely worth the cost.